Fanghornn/jean-massatv2/README.md

 These two last options are required to enable email sending from the front-end form by your visitors.

-If you have made changed to JS or CSS scripts, and you want to run as production environement, You'll need to compress jean-massat's scripts in static directory.
+If you have made changes to JS or CSS scripts, and you want to run as production environement, You'll need to compress jean-massat's scripts in static directory.

 You can perform that just by running the following command at the root directory.